BimmerGestalt/AAIdrive/docs/faq.md

 : The car detects weight on the seat and tells the app if someone is sitting on it.

 Can you add support for this other music app?
 : This app uses the standard Android MediaBrowser api to interact with music apps.
-It seems that some apps implement a whitelist of which apps are allowed to connect and control its music, and the authors of these apps have refused previous requests to alter their whitelists.
+It seems that some apps enforce a whitelist of which apps are allowed to connect and control its music, and the authors of these apps have refused previous requests to alter their whitelists.
 Please reach out to the music app author to grant an exception for this app.
+The app gained support (in version 1.2) to control any running music app, but can not start them with this whitelist in place.

 What does "Request Audio Focus" mean?
 : This feature tells the car to listen to the phone's app connection for music, and enables a few tighter integrations like automatic music resuming and the seek buttons.
 However, cars that run the Connected Apps over USB also listen to the music over USB, which is only compatible with Android phones before Oreo.
 In this situation, the car should be set to play from Bluetooth and the "Request Audio Focus" should be disabled.

 Why should I use this app's version of Spotify?
 : The official Connected App of Spotify is not allowed to run when the phone is connected over USB, because the necessary Android Open Accessory 2.0 protocol was removed in Android Oreo.
 This app provides a workaround to play Spotify over Bluetooth audio.
+Additionally, this interface provides Search capabilities.

 Why does Spotify sometimes not show cover art?
 : Sometimes Spotify sends the cover art as a URI link, and then blocks the request to download the cover art image.
 Other times, it sends the cover art as a regular image, and then it can be shown in the car.